awsdocs/amazon-route53-docs/doc_source/routing-to-beanstalk-environment.md

 1. Sign in to the AWS Management Console and open the Elastic Beanstalk console at [https://console\.aws\.amazon\.com/elasticbeanstalk/](https://console.aws.amazon.com/elasticbeanstalk/)\.

 1. In the list of applications, find the application that you want to route traffic to, and get the value of **URL**\.
+If you don't see the list of applications, choose **Applications** in the navigation pane\.

    For more information about the URL, see [Elastic Beanstalk environment's domain name](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/customdomains.html) in the *Elastic Beanstalk developer guide*\.

 ## Creating an Amazon Route 53 record that routes traffic to your Elastic Beanstalk environment<a name="routing-to-beanstalk-environment-create-resource-record-set"></a>